davschne/git-without-fear/README.md

 # Git without Fear: demystifying reset, rebase, and other scary operations

-A Git history is a directed, acyclic graph.
-- Each commit is a node or vertex.
-- Each branch is a path through the graph.
-- It's a directed graph because nodes (commits) are ordered chronologically.

 ## Basic, safest approach: treating branches as append-only logs